stefanofornari/lambda-loop/docs/getting-started.md

 You can specify a `step` to control the increment of the loop.

+It’s important to understand that when `to` is set, the loop always progresses from `from` to `to`.
+The `step` value controls the size of each increment or decrement, but not the direction.
+The direction is implicitly determined by the relative values of `from` and `to`.

+But what if `to` is not provided?
+In an endless loop (i.e., when `to` is not set), the sign of `step` determines the direction: a negative `step` moves the sequence backward (decrementing), while a positive `step` moves it forward (incrementing).

 ```java
 // Traditional for loop with a step
 for (int i = 0; i <= 10; i += 2) {